| |

 is real, is threatening our ecosystem and is significantly

 accelerated by human activity.
-In 2011 and 2012, it is notable that leading environmental scientists were once again surprised the rate of threatening climate changes.
+In 2011 and 2012, it is

 - Even the past, more conservative estimates of the rate and extent